 Trello – An intuitive, super-simple project management tool for anything from home remodeling to managing a supply chain.

-We firmly believe that behind every great human achievement, there is a team.
+We firmly believe that behind every great human achievement there is a team.
 From medicine and space travel, to disaster response and pizza deliveries, our products help teams all over the planet advance humanity through the power of software.
-Our mission is to unleash the potential of every team through openwork.
+Our mission is to unleash the potential of every team through open work.
 Solving team collaboration is an incredibly interesting, challenging, and rewarding domain to work in.

 Alastair: Our design teams are embedded into our different products and they sit alongside product managers and engineers.
 We also have some of the research team embedded alongside these cross-functional teams so they can effectively partner on product-specific research efforts; for example, task-based testing of new features.

-Putting the customer at the heart of everything you do is essential to building great products … everyone on a project should have regular exposure hours with customers and increasing the hours teams have to interact with customers is vitally important.
+Putting the customer at the heart of everything you do is essential to building great products…everyone on a project should have regular exposure hours with customers and increasing the hours teams have to interact with customers is vitally important.

 We also have a dedicated set of researchers organized around the ‘Top Tasks’ of our customers.
 This follows the Gerry McGovern methodology of ‘Top Tasks’.
-The benefit of this for Atlassian is that this allows us to focus on the problems our customers have versus how our products have chosen to try and solve that problem.
+The benefit of this for Atlassian is that it allows us to focus on the problems our customers have versus how our products have chosen to try and solve that problem.
 Putting the customer at the heart of everything you do is essential to building great products.

-I know our Head of Research, Leisa Reichelt and myself are both fans of this term: “Research, as a team”.
+I know our Head of Research, Leisa Reichelt, and myself are both fans of this term: “Research, as a team”.
 It flows through into “Design, as a team” and even “Roadmap, as a team”.
 Everyone on a cross-functional group who are tasked with solving a particular problem should all work together as a team throughout the project.
 Regular collaboration versus long periods of siloed work will definitely lead to a stronger result.

 This also means that everyone on a project should have regular exposure hours with customers and increasing the hours teams have to interact with customers is vitally important.
 It helps everyone align and get a shared understanding of the customer problems they are trying to solve.